 The minimum entry degree required for this program is a bachelor of science or equivalent degree from an accredited college or university.
 Your undergraduate preparation should include mathematics through calculus, biology, chemistry, biochemistry, and general physics.
 You will need to have attained a cumulative grade point average (GPA) of 3.0 or higher at your undergraduate institution.
 Although not required, it is advisable to provide Graduate Record Exam (GRE) scores as part of your application for admission.
 You are also expected to be fluent in both spoken and written English.

 Taking courses before admission

 Students may be eligible to take courses prior to admission although such cases are exceptions to our general policy of admitting students for full-time graduate study and research training.
-Students may apply up to 12 credits earned towards the master's of science thesis or non-thesis degree upon admission.
+Students may apply up to 12 credits earned towards the master of science degree upon admission.
 However, taking courses does not guarantee admission to the program.
-Check with the School of Graduate Studies for information on non-declared major.
+Check with the Graduate School for information on an undeclared major.

 Program requirements & standards

 You will participate with faculty in intramural seminars and a weekly Journal Club and may be selected to attend and present your research findings at local and national scientific meetings and conferences.